brianglass/anastasis/files/lesser_hours.md

 O Good one, born of a Virgin for our sakes and who endured crucifixion, who despoiled death by death and as God revealed resurrection, do not despise those whom you fashioned with your own hand; show your love for mankind, O Merciful; accept the Mother of God who bore you, as she intercedes for us, and save, O Saviour, a people in despair.

-For your holy nameÂ’s sake do not finally reject us, do not annul your covenant, do not take your mercy from us for the sake of Abraham, your beloved, and for the sake of Isaac, your servant, and Israel, your holy one.
+For your holy name’s sake do not finally reject us, do not annul your covenant, do not take your mercy from us for the sake of Abraham, your beloved, and for the sake of Isaac, your servant, and Israel, your holy one.

 Holy God, Holy Strong, Holy Immortal, have mercy on us

 **(x3)***.
 *Glory to the Father, and to the Son, and to the Holy Spirit; both now and for ever, and to the ages of ages.
 Amen.
 All-holy Trinity, have mercy on us.
 Lord, cleanse us from our sins.
 Master, pardon our iniquities.
-Holy One, visit and heal our infirmities for your nameÂ’s sake.
+Holy One, visit and heal our infirmities for your name’s sake.
 Lord, have mercy.
 Lord, have mercy.
 Lord, have mercy.
 Glory to the Father, and to the Son, and to the Holy Spirit; both now and for ever, and to the ages of ages.
 Amen.
 Our Father, in heaven, may your name be hallowed; your kingdom come; your will be done on earth as in heaven.
 Give us today our daily bread, and forgive us our debts, as we forgive our debtors.
 And do not lead us into temptation, but deliver us from the evil one. ****